nasa/cumulus-api/content/granules.md

 ## Apply workflow to granule

 Apply the named workflow to the granule.
-Optional parameters include selecting input or output from the previous execution and optional override objects to override `meta` and `payload` in the new execution input message.
+Workflow input will be built from template and provided entire Cumulus granule record as payload.

 ```endpoint
 PUT /v1/granules/{granuleid}